Building your own pyramid

 In this issue, we’re taking a look at a niche market that you may not have considered — kosher produce.
 While some people may think that the only consumers of kosher foods are in the Orthodox Jewish communities, many members of the general population also favor the products.
 We delve into this topic in this month’s cover story.

 We’re also focusing in on superfoods, a general term referring to the nutritional density of certain foods.
 Some of the most popular ones in recent years have included goji and açai berries, kale, blueberries and cauliflower.
-Leslie Halleck dives into the topic starting on page 14.
+Leslie Halleck dives into the topic.

 As you’re taking a closer look at your growing operation and seeing if any of these niche markets are for you, don’t miss our sections on events, education and keeping up on the latest legislation.